PayFabric/APIs/PayFabric/Sections/Wallets.md

 **Note**: We highly recommend using PayFabric hosted wallet page for create/update credit card/eCheck wallet entry.
 It is a secure page that can be embedded into your application.
 Please click [here](https://github.com/PayFabric/Hosted-Pages/blob/master/Sections/Wallet%20Page.md).

-PayFabric removed the credit card/eCheck duplicate validation for wallet creation, PayFabric will check the existence for the new wallet, if existing, return the existing wallet ID, assign it the new wallet object, then do the update wallet workflow.

 Create an eCheck
 ----------------